weixian-zhang/FoodTruckJunkie/README.md

 ## What I Have Learned

-The idea of this one-person-sized challenge is an interesting one, most importantly this challenge can effectively access one's knowledge and experience in a full Software Delivery Lifecycle end to end from understanding requriements, to software architecture design, system Infra/Networking design, threat modelling, software module-level design (package-level), software development in full-stack involving polyglot languages and frameworks from Frontend, Backend to Database, to deployment in this case Azure, and finally to documentation.
+The idea of this one-person-sized challenge is an interesting one, most importantly this challenge can effectively access one's knowledge and experience in a full Software Delivery Lifecycle stages from, understanding requriements, to software architecture design, system Infra/Networking architecture design, threat modelling, software module-level design (package-level), software development in full-stack involving polyglot languages and frameworks from Frontend, Backend to Database, to deploying web app to Azure (in this case), and finally to documentation.
+In a real-world software project, we have many other participating roles like Business Analysts for requirements gathering and documentation, Software Engineers, Software Architects, Software Tech Leads, System Admins for OS/Infra/Networking setup and configuration, DBA setup and configure DB clusters (and even run our TSQL scripts some times).
+Test specialists using specalized software to run penetration tests against our systems.
+3rd-party security auditors scrutinizing our OS hardening configurations, firewall rules, networking routing, web server configurations and etc.
+And not forgetting Project Manager, Scrum Master, Subject-Matter Experts and Product Specialists

+Having said a mouthful, this challenge although a one-person sized, it can put one through most of the SDLC stages and playing different roles very close to a real-world project.
+I really enjoyed myself.